 Bulbs and Tubers

 - Check summer-flowering bulbs and tubers that are being stored over winter.
-If any show signs of mould or rot, remove the damaged one or part to prevent it spreading.
+If any show signs of mould or rot, remove the affected one or separate to prevent it spreading.

 - Bring forced bulbs into a warm room to encourage them to flower.

-- If you still haven't planted your tulip bulbs, there is still time, provided the ground isn't frozen.
+- If you still haven't planted your tulip bulbs, there is still time in December and even January, provided the ground isn't frozen.

 Lovely things to pick and arrange from your garden in November: